 Three months ago, both Google employees as well as the general public learned of the company’s plans to provide artificial intelligence to a military pilot program named Project Maven.
 The program, supposedly meant to quicken analysis of drone footage by classifying objects and people, has been controversial as Google employees have risen ethical concerns about the use of AI in drone warfare alongside Google’s political decisions.

 With those worries out in the open, a dozen Google employees chose to resign.
-They wrote their personal accounts concerning their decision to leave the company and those accounts have since then been collected and shared in an internal document.
+They left personal accounts, documenting their decision to leave the company.
+These accounts have since been collected and shared internally.

-In April, the Tech Workers Coalition launched another petition that asked Google to abandon its work on Maven.
-Moreover, the petition demanded that a handful of other tech companies, such as IBM and Amazon, refuse to work with the U.S Defense Department.
+In April, the Tech Workers Coalition petitioned for Google to abandon its work on Project Maven.
+Moreover, the petition demanded that a handful of other tech companies, such as IBM and Amazon, refuse to work with the U.S. Defense Department.

 “It’s not like Google is this little machine-learning startup that’s trying to find clients in different industries,” a vacating employee said for Gizmodo.
 “It just seems like it makes sense for Google and Google’s reputation to stay out of that.”

-Over 90 academics in artificial intelligence, ethics and computer science have released an open letter that insists that Google ends its work on Project Maven.
+In addition, over 90 academics in artificial intelligence, ethics and computer science have released an open letter insisting that Google end its work on Project Maven.

 Nevertheless, Google is not yet swayed by the pressure from its employees.
-On the contrary, rumor has it that it is one of the main competitors for another Pentagon computing contract, the JEDI, which is currently up for grabs.
+On the contrary, the company seems firmly entrenched in their efforts as it is rumored that Google is vying for another Pentagon computing contract, the JEDI.